-Before joining ForrestBrown, Malcolm worked for HMRC for 26 years, most recently as an inspector of taxes within their Portsmouth R&D unit.
-This extensive experience as an R&D technical specialist forms a valuable part of our quality assurance process, ensuring our R&D tax credit claims are fully optimised and in line with HMRC guidance.
+Before joining ForrestBrown, Malcolm worked for HMRC for 26 years.
+Most recently this was as an inspector of taxes within their Portsmouth R&D unit.
+He is a highly experienced tax professional who plays an important role in our quality assurance process.
+This ensures our R&D tax credit claims are fully optimised and in line with HMRC guidance.

 Malcolm Henderson, technical specialist and Adam Kotas, senior tax manager at ForrestBrown, review the new regulations regarding consumables and how they might help to provide clarification in research and development (R&D) tax credit claims.